 c.
 Persistent Deviation

-The following penalty charges shall apply to each Persistent Deviation (GRSP III.42):

-(1) No credit is given when energy taken is less than the scheduled energy.

-(2) When energy taken exceeds the scheduled energy, the charge is the greater of (i) 125 percent of BPA’s highest incremental cost that occurs during that day, or (ii) 100 mills per kilowatthour.

-If the energy index is negative in any hour(s) in which there is a negative deviation (energy taken is less than the scheduled energy) that BPA determines to be a Persistent Deviation, the charge is the energy index for that hour.

-If BPA assesses a persistent deviation penalty charge in any scheduled period for a positive deviation, BPA will not also assess a charge pursuant to section II.D.1. of this ACS-20 schedule.

-Reduction or Waiver of Persistent Deviation Penalty

-BPA, at its sole discretion, may waive all or part of the Persistent Deviation penalty charge if (i) the customer took mitigating action(s) to avoid or limit the Persistent Deviation, including but not limited to changing its schedule to mitigate the magnitude or duration of the deviation, or (ii) the Persistent Deviation was caused by extraordinary circumstances.
+Transmission Customers taking Energy Imbalance Service shall be subject to the Persistent Deviation Penalty Charge pursuant to GRSP II.L.2.

 SECTION III.
 CONTROL AREA SERVICE RATES

-B. GENERATION IMBALANCE SERVICE
+B. GENERATION IMBALANCE SERVICE (Schedule 9)

 The rates below apply to generation resources in the BPA Control Area if Generation Imbalance Service is provided for in an interconnection agreement or other arrangement.
+The rates below shall apply until BPA joins the EIM and begins financial settlements for Generation Imbalance Service pursuant to Section IV.
+After BPA joins the EIM, all charges and credits for Generation Imbalance Service shall be settled in accordance with Section IV.
+This Section III.B shall also apply in the event the EIM is suspended pursuant to section 10 of Attachment Q of the BPA Tariff.

-Generation Imbalance Service is taken when there is a difference between scheduled and actual energy delivered from generation resources in the BPA Control Area during a scheduling period.
+Generation Imbalance Service under Scheduled 9 is taken when there is a difference between scheduled and actual energy delivered from generation resources in the BPA Control Area during a scheduling period.
 Accounting for hourly schedules will be on an hourly basis, and accounting for intra-hour schedules will be on the customer’s shortest scheduling period in the hour.

 1. RATES